honeycombio/honeycomb-opentelemetry-swift/README.md

 }
 ```

-In this case, since View B never reports the navigation, if the user navigates to `View A` and then to `View B`, any spans emitted from `View B` will still report `CurrentNavigationPath: "View A"`.
+In this case, since View B never reports the navigation, if the user navigates to `View A` and then to `View B`, any spans emitted from `View B` will still report `screen.name: "View A"`.